Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Introduction

-From the well-known relation $\sigma$ = $ne\mu$ \cite{ashcroft1976}, where $n$ is the carrier concentration, $e$ is the charge of carrier, and $\mu$ is the carrier mobility, a more accurate $zT$ value effectively depends on the precise determination of mobility.
+From the well-known relation $\sigma$ = $ne\mu$ \cite{ashcroft1976}, where $n$ is the carrier concentration, $e$ is the charge of carrier, and $\mu$ is the carrier mobility, a more accurate $zT$ effectively depends on the precise determination of $\mu$.
 In first principles density functional based calculations, obtaining transport properties such as $\mu$ and $\kappa$ is quite challenging, as it requires a detailed understanding of how particles are scattered by each other or by other particles \cite{bernardi2016first}.
-These scattering mechanisms can be understood from the Boltzmann transport theory by describing carriers as wave packets that propagate according to semi-classical equations of motion between two successive scattering events \cite{zhou2016first,ponce2020first}.
-For mid- and high-T TE applications, the $\mu$ value is significantly affected by electron-phonon (\eph) scattering in semiconductors \cite{giustino2017electron,ziman1960}. \eph\ coupling also plays a crucial role in transport properties calculation by reshaping the electronic dispersion, i.e., the T-dependent renormalization of band structure \cite{giustino2017electron,giustino2010electron,antonius2014many,ponce2015temperature,ponce2025verification}.
-First-principles \eph\ interaction (EPI) calculations demonstrate that electron lifetime varies significantly with electron energy and carrier concentration \cite{samsonidze2018accelerated,giustino2017electron}, suggesting the need to go beyond the commonly used constant relaxation time approximation (CRTA) to effectively screen and optimize material's properties.
-Therefore, analyzing microscopic EPI mechanisms in hH materials is favorable for accurately obtaining the electrical components of TE materials.
+These scattering mechanisms can be understood from the Boltzmann transport theory \cite{zhou2016first,ponce2020first}.
+For mid- and high-T TE applications, the $\mu$ value is significantly affected by electron-phonon (\eph) scattering in semiconductors \cite{giustino2017electron,ziman1960}. \eph\ coupling also plays a crucial role for the T-dependent renormalization of band structure \cite{giustino2017electron,giustino2010electron,antonius2014many,ponce2015temperature,ponce2025verification}.
+First-principles \eph\ interaction (EPI) calculations demonstrate that electron lifetime varies significantly with electron energy and carrier concentration \cite{samsonidze2018accelerated,giustino2017electron}, suggesting the need to go beyond the commonly used constant relaxation time approximation (RTA) to effectively screen and optimize TE materials.
+Therefore, analyzing microscopic EPI mechanisms is favorable for accurately obtaining the electrical components of $zT$.
 On the other hand, phonon-phonon interaction (PPI) dominates in the thermal transport of semiconductors \cite{zhou2016first}.
 In TE materials, the electron mean-free-path (MFP) is much smaller than the phonon MFP \cite{qiu2015first,minnich2009bulk}.
 Therefore, the use of nanostructuring techniques with grain sizes above the electron MFP can be the most efficient way to reduce \kph\ \cite{solet2025band}.
-Thus, combining the effects of EPI on electrical transport and PPI on phonon transport can effectively aid in accurately identifying and designing hH materials for TE applications.
+Thus, combining the effects of EPI on electrical transport and PPI on phonon transport can effectively aid in accurately identifying and designing hH TE materials.